databio/pepatac/docs/install.md

 ---

 #### 1.1: Clone the `PEPATAC` pipeline
-To begin, we need to [get the `PEPATAC` pipeline](https://github.com/databio/pepatac) itself.
-To obtain the pipeline, you can use one of the following methods:
+To begin, we need to get [the PEPATAC pipeline itself](https://github.com/databio/pepatac) itself.
+To clone the pipeline, you can use one of the following methods:

 - using SSH:
 ```
 git clone git@github.com:databio/pepatac.git